The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Introduction

 Our final result, which both extends and complements the Threshold Theorem, allows for data which are either topologically nontrivial, or are topologically trivial but above the $2\Egs$ threshold.
 It aims to establish the full dichotomy between the bubbling off property on the one hand, and the global well-posedness and scattering on the other:

-\begin{theorem} The Yang--Mills equation \eqref{ym} is locally well-posed in the temporal gauge for arbitrary finite energy data.
+\begin{theorem}[Dichotomy Theorem] The Yang--Mills equation \eqref{ym} is locally well-posed in the temporal gauge for arbitrary finite energy data.
 Further, one of the following two properties must hold for the forward maximal solution:

 a) The solution is topologically trivial, global, and scatters at infinity $(t = \infty)$.